DeveloperMarcial/Edge_Impulse/Arduino_EdgeImpulse/Sony_Spresense/Spresese-AnalogModel/Spresense-Moisture_Sensor_Model_LoRaWAN_GNSS/README.md

 * A free account with [TTN](https://www.thethingsnetwork.org).
   * Need to register your gateway with TTN.
   * Need to create an App in the TTN Console to recieve the data from your Spresense driven LoRa radio.
-* A free account with Mathworks on their [ThingsSpeak](https://thingspeak.com/) web service for publicly or privetly displaying data from your Spresense.
+* A free account with Mathworks on their [ThingsSpeak](https://thingspeak.com/) web service for publicly or privately displaying data from your Spresense.

 ![image](https://user-images.githubusercontent.com/92460732/208208272-942ef7dd-7aae-4485-bae2-505d226ac7a7.png)